giobart/whos_that_pokemon/README.md

 ### Liveness Detection

 The liveness detection is used as an extra check to verify whether the person is real or not.
 It can detect whether a person's eyes are open or closed and with that we can detect if a person blinks which can be added as a requirement on top of the face recognition system.
 The liveness.ipynb notebook is used to train and evaluate the model.
-CFW Dataset was used to train the model but since this dataset doesn't contain a lot of images, a couple of tricks needed to be performed.
+The Closed Eyes in the WIld (CEW) Dataset was used to train the model but since this dataset doesn't contain a lot of images, a couple of tricks needed to be performed.
 Since we have already trained such a network with the Group Loss model, we were able to use that network with the same trained weights and apply transfer learning to retrain the last classification layer only which brings as to the first trick.
 For the second trick, we doubled the numbers of training samples by using image augmentation.
 The effect of image augmentation can be shown in the following graph comparing the three cases where we increased the size of the training set by 1.0, 1.5, and 2.0 for the orange, red and green curves respectively:

 ![liveness validation accuracy](./figures/liveness/liveness_val_acc_all.png)

 ​																							*Orange: x1 augmentation*

 ​																						    *Red: x1.5 augmentation*

 ​																				 	   	*Green: x2.0 augmentation*

 The liveness.ipynb notebook was used to train the model.
 Similar to the previous notebooks, it is parametrized by various flags that should be set according the required behavior.
 For example to run the evaluation, the following flags throughout the network set as following: